badrap/docs.badrap.io/docs/faq.md

 and you must use that link to verify you have access to those additional addresses.
 After you register a new email address, it will show up under your user account as another network asset - the same way that happens when you register multiple IP addresses.
+You will also get another notification email to that address, confirming that the address was successfully registered.

 ## What happens if someone else tries to claim my email address?

 You will always get a verification link if anyone tries to register your email address to Badrap.
 If you have not registered that email address yourself, you can simply ignore the verification request.
-If you have registered the address yourself or want to give someone else permission to register your emmail address on your behalf, you may accept the request.
+If you have registered the address yourself or want to give someone else permission to register your email address on your behalf, you may accept the request.
 You can also opt to remove your address from Badrap completely by clicking on the "remove this email address" link in the verification email.
 This will remove your email address from all registered assets in Badrap, under yourself and any other user accounts that have registered it.

 ## Finally